- Latest NewsUp-to-date articles giving you information on best practice and policy changes.

 SDQs give a rounded view of how the child feels and how they are presenting both at home and in school.
 These are completed both pre and post interventions, therefore can assist in measuring impact.

 The Boxall Profile provides a framework for the precise assessment of children who have social, emotional and behavioural difficulties (SEBD) and are failing at school.

 It helps teachers to plan focused interventions for those children whose behaviour seems to make no sense.
 The profile provides the teacher with insights and suggests points of entry into the child's world.
 It makes people think about what lies behind the behaviour.

 Boingboing, a mental health charity specialising in developing resilience, and YoungMinds, a youth mental health charity, have collaborated to create a tool for recording individual pupils' wellbeing in a way which also gives an overview of whole-school wellbeing.

 There is a range of SEMH interventions that staff can put in place to make a real difference to the lives of vulnerable pupils, and many of them require little funding (if any).

-At Lessness Heath, we offer a wide range of SEMH support that includes a four-tiered approach to intervention.
+At Lessness Heath, a wide range of SEMH support is offered, based on a four-tiered approach to intervention.

 Tier 1 encompasses quality first teaching that takes place within the class room.